I wonder whether art has a higher function than to make me feel, appreciate, and enjoy natural objects for their art value?" - Bernard Berenson

 How to Apply

-Submissions to apply for the program must be postmarked or delivered to the park no later than April 15th.
-The selections will be made and all applicants notified of the outcome as soon as possible.
+Submissions to apply for the program must be postmarked or delivered to the park no later than April 15th (the postmark deadline is April 15 every year).
+No emailed submissions will be accepted.
+The selections will be made and all applicants notified by email of the outcome no later than mid June.

 A complete submission includes the following items, contained in a single envelope or padded mailer:

-1. Your resume of no more than two pages (4 copies).
+1. Your resume of no more than two pages (four copies).
+Please include an email address.

-3. A statement of what you hope to gain from a residency at Sleeping Bear Dunes National Lakeshore and a statement of your willingness to present a program for the public and to interact with visitors while at work in the field (4 copies).
+3. A statement of what you hope to gain from a residency at Sleeping Bear Dunes National Lakeshore and a description of how you will engage the public through your program and interact with visitors while at work in the field (four copies).
+Please make sure your name is on your statement.

 Please send your submission to